OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_data_provider_extension.md

 <HeadTitle title="How To Add Data Provider Extensions - Contributing - Development | OpenBB Platform Docs" />

 This page will walk through adding a new data provider extension to the OpenBB Platform.
-By the end, you will have an extension that is ready to publish to PyPI or submit as a pull request.
+By the end, you will have an extension that is ready to be published, or submitted as a pull request.

 ## Template For Getting Started